New Zealand Small Group Tours - The Unbeatable Way To Travel New Zealand

 Here in New Zealand though, despite our somewhat diminutive size, we’re spoilt for choice when it comes to our scenery.
 As a nation of road-trippers, we’re used to spending a day or two in the car to get to our favourite holiday spots.
 No matter where you’re headed, the journey is typically all part of the adventure as you travel via golden sand beaches, thick rainforests, alpine passes and glacial lakes.

-Benefits of travelling in a minibus
+Benefits of small group travel in a minibus

 As a visitor to our country, you could rent a car and tackle the driving yourself, but it can often be far more relaxing to let someone else take care of the driving for you, especially if they have the knowledge and experience of our narrow, winding roads and can anticipate any challenges ahead.
 That way, you get to sit back, listen to some tunes if you fancy and soak in the views, safe in the knowledge that you’re in the hands of an expert.
 It’s far better than arguing over who’s driving next, who took a wrong turn on the map, who ate the last of the lollies, or whose turn it is the fill up the car with petrol – trust me!